 Some people would say, “Well, what is so bad about that?
 If I am accustomed to it, what is so bad?”
 The bad thing is this.
 Please hear this.
-Control and manipulation stops you from doing what God sent you to do and you are only doing what “Peter” wants you to do.
+Control and manipulation stop you from doing what God sent you to do and you are only doing what “Peter” wants you to do.
 Peter loved Jesus, no doubt, but what Peter was trying to manipulate Jesus into doing was not what God wanted Jesus to do.

 Say something like, “This is not going to work on me.”
 You have to do it with a little attitude.
 The Bible says, “Jesus turned and said to Peter…” with attitude.
 He called Peter Satan and told Peter to get out of his face!
 Get behind me Satan!
 Is it accurate to say that controlling and manipulating is satanic?
 Jesus looked at Peter eye to eye and told Peter he was Satan to him.

-I have faced CONTROLLING MANIPULATING PEOPLE my entire ministry.
+I have faced CONTROLLING MANIPULATING PEOPLE throughout my entire ministry.
 I now recognize them quickly.
 People threaten me with all sorts of things from not giving money to leaving the church.
 They are not all bad people, but instead of causing me to bow down to their control, an attitude rises inside of me and I basically say, “Get out of my face!”

 Here is what I want you to see.
 IF YOU ALLOW SOMEONE TO CONTROL AND MANIPULATE YOU, YOU ARE COMMITTING SIN.
 IT IS IDOLATRY.

 Exodus 20:3-5 You shall have no other gods before me.
 You shall not make for yourself an idol in the form of anything in heaven above or on the earth beneath or in the waters below.
 You shall not bow down to them or worship them…

 When you are doing the will of someone else and not doing the will of God, it is idolatry.
 You are bowing to their will instead of God’s will.
 You cannot do God’s will when you allow people to control and manipulate you.
 We become dysfunctional for God and for ourselves.
-We are a puppets waiting for our masters to pull our strings.
+We are puppets waiting for our masters to pull our strings.